 Workers' Compensation Lawyer

-Workers' Compensation lawyers help people who are injured on the job and need assistance filing claims and getting compensated for their medical bills, time off work, and injuries.
-A Workers' Compensation lawyer may also help the family of a worker whose death is the result of a workplace accident or occupational disease, by proving the employer's liability and getting compensation for the family.
+Workers' compensation lawyers help people who are injured on the job and need assistance filing claims and getting compensated for their medical bills, time off work, and injuries.
+A workers' compensation attorney may also help the family of a worker whose death is the result of a workplace accident or occupational illness by proving the employer's liability and getting compensation for the family.

 As we've seen, there are various career paths that you can follow within the legal industry.
 The route you choose depends on what type of litigation fires up your soul, as well as your innate skills and passions.
 If you're not sure which direction to go, we recommend visiting with and learning more about people in your fields of interest before or during your first year in law school.

 If you choose by the end of that first year, you'll know what second-year law school courses to take to help you best prepare for your specialty.
-After law school, you can further specialize by getting a Masters of Law (LLM) degree or Doctor of Laws (J.S.D or S.J.D) to deepen your knowledge of your specialty.
+After law school, you can further specialize by getting a Masters of Law (LLM) degree or Doctor of Law (JSD or SJD) to deepen your knowledge of your specialty.